Yan Xishan: Re-establishment of Yan's authority

 In the spring of 1938, the Japanese transferred many of their forces away from Shanxi, and Yan succeeded in re-establishing his authority by setting up a headquarters in the remote mountainous district of Qixian.
 The Japanese made several raids into southern Shanxi but withdrew after they had encountered heavy resistance.
 By 1938, Yan's tactics had evolved to resemble the guerrilla warfare practiced by Communist forces in other parts of Shanxi, and his defenses featured co-ordination with Communist forces and regular divisions of the Nationalists.

 Yan's alliance with the Communists eventually suffered, as tensions escalated between the Nationalists and the Communists in other parts of China.
 Yan himself eventually came to fear the rapid power and influence that Communist forces operating in Shanxi had quickly gained, and that fear caused him to become increasingly hostile to Communist agents and soldiers.
 Those tensions eventually led to the breakdown of his good relations with the Communists by October 1939.
 During the Nationalist 1939–1940 Winter Offensive, which was led by Yan, he was perceived to be intentionally weakening the Communist-dominated "Shanxi New Army" by sacrificing them as the vanguard.
-Yan accused the New Army leadership of replacing Kuomintang officers with Communists, seizing grain supply from his Shanxi Clique troops, and sabotaging the Nationalist-led Winter Offensive.
+Yan accused the New Army leadership of replacing Kuomintang officers with Communists, seizing grain supply from his troops, and sabotaging the Nationalist-led Winter Offensive.
 In December 1939, those units rebelled against Yan in what is known as the Jin-Xi Incident.
 Both the Nationalists and the Communists sent in reinforcements in the subsequent conflict.
 By February 1940, the internal conflict had mostly ceased.
 Yan's "old" Shanxi Clique army maintained control of southern Shanxi, the Eighth Route Army took control of north-western Shanxi, and the central government forces loyal to Chiang took control of central Shanxi.
 Yan's forces continued to battle the Japanese throughout 1940 as part of an indecisive guerrilla campaign.